|

 Mississippi appeared in several editions of Guthrie's

 book.
-Pennsylvania's boundary extends to Lake Ontario.
+Pennsylvania's boundary extends north to Lake Ontario with an uneven western boundary.

 1785.5